Imlunestrant With or Without Abemaciclib Effective in Treating ER+, HER2- Advanced Breast Cancer That Resists Standard Therapy

 The SERD fulvestrant (Faslodex) was approved in 2002 and has been given to patients whose breast cancer became resistant to hormone therapy.
 But many tumors also begin to grow resistant to fulvestrant.

-In 2013, breast cancer specialist Sarat Chandarlapaty, MD, PhD, published important research showing how ESR1 gene mutations play a key role in resistance to hormone therapy — and to fulvestrant as well.
+In 2013, MSK breast cancer specialist Sarat Chandarlapaty, MD, PhD, published important research showing how ESR1 gene mutations play a key role in resistance to hormone therapy — and to fulvestrant as well.
 This helped lay the groundwork for the next-generation SERDs.

 The Latest Generation of SERDs Combat Fulvestrant Resistance